 Certain Organization employees participate in deferred compensation plans.
 In connection with these plans, the Organization deposits amounts with trustees on behalf of the participating employees.
 The assets are restricted for payments under the plans, but may revert to the Organization in the event of a bankruptcy filing.
-At December 31, 2023 and 2022, amounts on deposit with trustees were equal to liabilities under the plans and aggregated \$13.4 million and \$12.1 million, respectively.
+At December 31, 2024 and 2023, amounts on deposit with trustees were equal to liabilities under the plans and aggregated \$10.1 million and \$13.4 million, respectively.
 Investments consist of mutual funds and are reported at fair value based upon quoted market price.
 Amounts on deposit are recorded in other assets and liability amounts are included in amounts due to third-party payors and other liabilities in the accompanying consolidated balance sheets.

 The investments held by the trustees are classified as trading securities.
-For the years ended December 31, 2023 and 2022, the Organization recorded investment gains (losses) related to deferred compensation assets of \$1.9 million and (\$2.6) million respectively, as other revenues.
+For the years ended December 31, 2024 and 2023, the Organization recorded investment gains (losses) related to deferred compensation assets of \$1.6 million and \$1.9 million, respectively, as other revenues.
 Changes to the deferred compensation liability are recorded in employee benefits expense.

 The Organization has a deferred compensation plan for certain executives which invests in life insurance policies for these executives.
-At December 31, 2023 and 2022, there is an insurance asset of \$24.0 million and \$23.3 million, respectively, which is included in other assets.
-Related benefit liabilities and expense of \$8.7 million and \$7.5 million in 2023 and 2022 are included in amounts due to third-party payors and other liabilities in the consolidated balance sheets and employee benefits expenses in the consolidated statements of operations and changes in net assets.
+At December 31, 2024 and 2023, there is an insurance asset of \$24.8 million and \$24.0 million, respectively, which is included in other assets.
+Related benefit liabilities and expense of \$7.3 million and \$8.7 million in 2024 and 2023, respectively, are included in amounts due to third-party payors and other liabilities in the consolidated balance sheets and employee benefits expenses in the consolidated statements of operations and changes in net assets.